 While some participants prefer the verbal storytelling format— as it is a common practice in many communities— others deepen their understanding through creative art and movement.
 Together with our partners, we have used drawing, painting, crafts, music, dance, walking, gardening, and other body movements to help participants feel within themselves what these concepts are like.

 What people remember from these activities can be internalized within their own experience.
 And with repetition and reinforcement, they are able to access these new skills when they are faced with a challenging circumstance in everyday life.
 Furthermore, the shared experiences are reinforced through frequent interactions with others in the community, who are also learning these skills.
-We have heard countless times of the ways community members remember the stories and activities in casual conversations, wich serve as reminders of the skills they are building for their own wellbeing.
+We have heard countless times of the ways community members remember the stories and activities in casual conversations, which serve as reminders of the skills they are building for their own wellbeing.

 Does it work?
 Psychological flexibility in stories and numbers